indiMjc/anteaters-be/notes.md

 -  ticket_devs references username in users instead of ID
 -  project_devs references username in users instead of ID
 -  submitted_by fields reference username in users instead of ID
--  persist user type in session storage for middleware functions

 ## BE notes: